julialuo/codebase-storr-ramp-up/README.md

 ### Deliverables:
 - Show us your app on your phone or an emulator if you chose to go down the native route rather than Expo!
 Use the playground to show that your app is actually modifying data in the server.
+- Once you are finished, make a pull request for your branch with a brief description of your app.

 ## Finally
 1. Push your branch and make a pull request with a succinct description of your project.